What are Virtual Queues?

 Opportunities to drive customer traffic to other locations

 Virtual queues have the potential to increase revenue for your business.
 Instead of lining up for a ride, for example, customers at an amusement park can join a virtual queue and then purchase concessions while they wait, driving up your revenue.
-A retail business might offer a virtual queue for returns after the holidays, allowing customers to wander the store and look at other products while waiting for their opportunity to return an item.
+A retail business might offer an online queue for returns after the holidays, allowing customers to wander the store and look at other products while waiting for their opportunity to return an item.

 Reduce customer stress and improve customer service

-What are the key elements of a successful virtual queue implementation
+What are the key elements of a successful virtual queue implementation?

 Key elements of successful implementation